rwsayaman/TCGA_PanCancer_Genotyping_Imputation/dbGaP/README.md

 1. Verify that you institution has an account.
 If not, apply for an institutional dbGap account with the relevant institutional officers.
 2. Apply for dbGaP authorization to access TCGA controlled-access data.
 See instructions here: https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login
 3. Prepare a data access request: https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetPdf.cgi?document_name=GeneralAAInstructions.pdf

+## Troubleshooting

+**Problem:**

+Issues accessing controlled-access data from the GDC Portal or the GDC publication page associated with (Carrot-Zhang et al., 2020).
+(Step 6 of before you begin)

+**Potential solution**
+All TCGA germline data are controlled access.
+Ensure that you have followed all steps required by the GDC to obtain controlled-access data including authentication through eRA Commons and dbGaP authorization.
+Step by step instructions for obtaining access are outlined in the ‘Before You Begin’ section above and further details can be found here: https://gdc.cancer.gov/access-data/obtaining-access-controlled-data.